Your First Analysis with SNID SAGE¶

 - Click "Preprocessing" button (amber - now enabled)

-- Choose "Quick SNID Preprocessing" (automatic)
+- Right-click for "Quick SNID Preprocessing" (automatic)

 - Review the cleaned spectrum